STUDENT DATAVIZ CHALLENGE

 A jury made up of experts from partner companies will select the top 8 vizzes based on:

-The Final: The top 8 entries will proceed to the final where they will pitch their vizzes to the panel of judges.
+The Final: The top 8 entries will proceed to the final.
+Each selected team will have 10 minutes to pitch their visualizations/stories to the panel of judges.

 WHAT CAN I WIN?